guilhermepaulozup/horusec-action/README.md

 # horusec-action
 GitHub action for running [Horusec](https://github.com/ZupIT/horusec) Cli in repository.

 ## Usage

-Just follow the example below:
+Copy the example below, it should be

 ```yaml
       - name: Horusec